dwyl/learn-alpine.js/drag-and-drop.md

 })
 ```

-The last step for the hooks to initialised is to add `phx-hook` attrubute
+The last step for the hooks to initialised is to add `phx-hook` attribute
 in our `lib/app_web/live/item_live/index.html.heex`:

 ```heex